Random $p$-adic matrices with fixed zero entries and the Cohen--Lenstra distribution: Moments

 \subsection{An example: stair-shaped zeros}

-In this section, we prove a necessary and sufficient condition that $\cok(X_n)$ converges to CL where the zero entries of $X_n$ are stair-shaped.
+In this section, we prove a sufficient condition that $\cok(X_n)$ converges to CL where the zero entries of $X_n$ are stair-shaped.
 First we consider the case that each step has height $1$ and width $1$.

 \begin{thm} Let $(t_n)_{n \ge 1}$ be a sequence of positive integers such that $t_n \le n$ for each $n$, and let

 for each $n$ and $i$.
 If $\underset{n \to \infty}{\lim} (t_n - \log_p n) = \infty$, then $\cok(X_n)$ converges to CL. \end{thm}